surniaulula/wpsso/readme.txt

 = 3.47.4-dev.3 =

-(2017/10/31) Refactored several methods to improve the clearing and counting of cache items.
+(2017/10/31) Added a new "Cache Status" metabox on the SSO &gt; Plugin Dashboard and Features Status page.
+Refactored several methods to improve the clearing and counting of cache items.

 = 3.47.3 =